kadekomeya/kadekomeya.github.io/projects/advAI.md

 At this point, it turned out many community members liked the mod, which was originally limited to a small forum group.
 When the Steam Workshop opened, people wanted to see it on Steam so that they could share it with their friends!
 I figured out how to port the whole thing to Steam so it became accessible to many who play the game.

 Since then many more updates made it to the mod.
+It remains in active development to this day, although not much has been added.
+Many bugs still remain with the mod.

 I might use this knowledge to develop my own game later on, but until then I will continue to learn.

-This pertains to a public game community on Steam and with any game it is populated with some complicated users.
+This pertains to a public global game community on Steam and with any game it is populated with some complicated users.
 For more details on the subject, please contact me in person in class.